ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

 this repo's tooling.

-The pipeline that handles the technical parts (asset self-hosting, icons, JS init, local preview) already exists and is tracked at `scripts/static-pages/{build,serve,lib}.js` — see [`scripts/static-pages/README.md`](../../scripts/static-pages/README.md) for what each does.
+The pipeline that handles the technical parts (asset self-hosting, icons, JS init, local preview, verification) already exists and is tracked at `scripts/static-pages/{build,serve,verify,lib}.js` — see [`scripts/static-pages/README.md`](../../scripts/static-pages/README.md) for what each does.
 This doc is mostly about the parts that stay judgment-driven per page: what structure a page should have, and which